 The pore water profiles for dissolved constituents at Site 1198 show distinctive patterns.
 In the hemipelagic sediments of lithologic Unit I, pore water profiles display typical deviations from seawater concentrations in the upper ~100 mbsf (e.g., bacterial sulfate reduction begins with a concomitant rise in ammonium concentration, and strontium concentration rises due to carbonate recrystallization).
 In the lower half of lithologic Unit I, however, these trends reverse.
-Sulfate concentration returns to a seawater value of 29 mM, whereas ammonium and strontium concentrations decrease to near-seawater concentrations.
+Sulfate concentration returns to a seawater value of 29 mM, whereas ammonium and strontium concentrations decrease to near seawater concentrations.
 No pore fluids were recovered from lithologic Unit II.
 Pore waters from the top of lithologic Unit III at 350 mbsf have a chemistry remarkably close to seawater.
-Through lithologic Unit III, sulfate again decreases, strontium concentration rises, and calcium rises to very high values of ~140 mM.
+Through lithologic Unit III, sulfate again decreases, strontium concentration rises, and calcium rises to very high values of nearly 140 mM.
 The pore water chemistry immediately above and below lithologic Unit II suggests active circulation of seawater through the unconsolidated sediments of Unit II.
 The mechanism causing this flow and the flow properties in the third dimension are not known, but an active hydraulic connection to the adjacent carbonate platform is hypothesized.

 Downhole logging operations in Hole 1198B were limited to the interval from 231 mbsf to the seafloor.
-The natural gamma ray data are the most useful logs at Site 1198 because they are corrected for variations in the large borehole size.
+The natural gamma-ray data are the most useful logs at Site 1198 because they are corrected for variations in the large borehole size.
 In the 135-m open-hole interval measured, two major changes in log response can be distinguished.
-Within logging Unit 1 (74-199 mbsf) natural gamma ray values are low at (~20 American Petroleum Institute gamma ray units [gAPI]) and show small-scale variability in the upper interval (74-110.5 mbsf).
-This interval can be roughly correlated with a carbonate-rich packstone to grainstone described in the recovered cores.
-The interval between 110.5 and 199 mbsf shows an increase in the natural gamma ray log to 30 gAPI with small-scale variations superimposed on a nearly linear downhole trend.
+Within logging Unit 1 (74-110.5 mbsf) natural gamma-ray values are low at (~20 gAPI) and show small-scale variability.
+This interval can be roughly correlated to a carbonate-rich packstone to grainstone described in the recovered cores.
+Logging Unit 2 (110.5-199 mbsf) shows an increase in the natural gamma-ray log to 30 gAPI with small-scale variations superimposed on a nearly linear downhole trend.
 From the top of the hole until ~200 mbsf, the sediments record a gradual downhole increase in clay content that is observed in the logs by a change to higher potassium and thorium values below 110.5 mbsf.
-At 199 mbsf, a peak in natural gamma ray marks the hardground between the skeletal packstone with clay of lithologic Unit I, and the coarsegrained rudstone and floatstone of Unit II.
-The natural gamma ray log decreases sharply below 199 mbsf and stays low in logging Unit 2 (199-210 mbsf).
+At 200 mbsf a peak in natural gamma-ray marks the hardground between the skeletal packstone with clay of lithologic Unit I, and the coarse-grained rudstone and floatstone of Unit II.